kanandvardhan/grocery-inventory-system/README.md

 ## Getting Started

-Follow these steps to set up and run the application locally:
+Follow these steps to set up and run the application locally: or open the link where I deployed the webapp https://grocery-inventory-system.vercel.app/

 ### Prerequisites